manuelbickel/semantic_sustainability_assessment/MCAPs_GER/README.md

-# Semantic Sustainability Assessment via interpretation network analysis applied on Lower Saxionan Climate Action Plans to reveal transition patterns of the German Energy Transition (Energiewende)
+# Interpretation network analysis applied on Municipal Climate Action Plans of Lower Saxonian regional centers

 ## Introduction
 This repository contains the data and basic R code of a study conducted to assess the sustainability content and semantic societal networks in climate action plans of sixteen regional centers in the Federal State of Lower Saxony (Germany) on basis of an semantic network analysis / interpretation network analysis.